Product Demos Don’t Have To Be Boring (Here’s What Works Better)

 Making It Work for Your Business

 The beauty of this approach is that it works across industries and product types.
-Whether you’re selling software, services, or solutions, the principle remains the same: understand first, then demonstrate relevance.
+Whether you’re selling software, services, or solutions, the principle is the same: understand first, then demonstrate relevance.

 The key is preparation.
 Before your next demo, think about the most common pain points your prospects face.
 Then practice explaining how each relevant feature addresses those specific problems — in 90 seconds or less.